Maine Water Quality at a Glance

 Looking Forward: 2025-2030

 Maine’s water quality landscape continues evolving as utilities prepare for federal PFAS regulations taking effect in 2029.
 The state’s proactive approach to PFAS monitoring and strict interim standards position Maine as a national leader in emerging contaminant response.
 However, successful long-term improvements require sustained investment to address aging infrastructure that threatens system reliability.
-With substantial federal infrastructure funding and strong regulatory oversight, Maine is building resilience into its water systems while addressing the legacy of industrial contamination and agricultural impacts that have historically challenged water quality in America’s northeastern rural communities.
+With substantial federal infrastructure funding and strong regulatory oversight, Maine is building resilience into its water systems while addressing the legacy of sludge and septage application that has historically challenged water quality in rural communities.

 Recommendations for Maine Residents